geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-01/meeting-transcript.md

 enter if you want to talk.
 Okay.
 Can you hear me?
 Yes.

 ##### **Geohot** [[00:45:19](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=2719)]
-So there's a draft version of UOP generated max GEMM kernels.
+So there's a draft version of UOp generated max GEMM kernels.
 They're a little slower than the hand-coded ones.
 And obviously the C style changes can't stay there.
 But surprisingly,

 ##### **Geohot** [[00:45:39](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=2739)]
 it's correct and it works.
 So it's a good thing.
 Yeah, I'm looking at your C style changes.